PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/README.md

-#Business logic with PostgreSQL and Python
+# Business logic with PostgreSQL and Python

+##  Hubert Piotrowski